Umm Hakim bint al-Harith ibn Hisham: Biography

-Battle of Uhud
+Drum beating during Battle of Uhud

 In the battle of Uhud she accompanied Ikrima and other Quraysh of Mecca who fought against the Muslims.
 She, along with other women, beat drums as they led the group of Quraysh women onto the battlefield.

-Conquest of Mecca
+Conquest of Mecca by Muslims and acceptance of Islam

 In 630 CE, when the Muslims conquered Mecca, Umm Hakim converted to Islam along with the other Quraysh.
-Subsequently, Umm Hakim convinced her husband Ikrima to accept Islam.
+Subsequently, Umm Hakim convinced her husband Ikrima to convert to Islam.

-Battle of Marj al-Saffar
+Role in Battle of Marj al-Saffar and Marriage with caliph Umar

-After Abu Sa'id was killed, Umm Hakim single-handedly killed seven Byzantine soldiers with a tent pole near a bridge which is now known as the Bridge of Umm Hakim near Damascus, during the battle of Marj al-Saffar in 634.
+After Abu Sa'id was killed, Umm Hakim single-handedly killed seven Byzantine soldiers with a tent pole near a bridge near Damascus which is now known as the Bridge of Umm Hakim, during the Battle of Marj al-Saffar in 634.